XTLS/Xray-docs-next/docs/en/config/features/env.md

 ## Configuration File Location

-- Name：`xray.location.config` or `XRAY_LOCATION_CONFIG`。
+- Name: `xray.location.config` or `XRAY_LOCATION_CONFIG`.
-- Default value: Same path as the Xray file.
+- Default value: The same path as the Xray executable.

 This environment variable specifies a folder location that should contain the `config.json` file.

-## Multiple Configuration Directories
+## Multiple Configuration Directory

-- Name：`xray.location.confdir` or `XRAY_LOCATION_CONFDIR`。
+- Name: `xray.location.confdir` or `XRAY_LOCATION_CONFDIR`.
-- Default value：`""`。
+- Default value: `""`.

-The `.json` files in this directory will be read in alphabetical order by filename and used as options for multiple configurations.
+The `.json` files in this directory will be read in alphabetical order of their filenames as multiple configuration options.

+This item has lower priority than the startup argument `confdir`.

+## Other Available Configurations

+- xray.location.plugin
+- xray.location.tool
+- xray.location.cert

+- xray.buf.readv
+- xray.buf.splice
+- xray.vmess.padding
+- xray.cone.disabled

+- xray.ray.buffer.size
+- xray.browser.dialer
+- xray.xudp.show
+- xray.xudp.basekey

+These options are open to users with special needs; you can read the source code to discover their usage. ~PR Welcome~